-- Skype for Business: Microsoft’s popular online service, Skype, is an enterprise-ready video conferencing tool.
-It allows up to 250 attendees in a meeting, connection with other Skype users, and virtual whiteboarding capabilities.
+- Skype for Business: Microsoft’s popular online service, Skype, offers an enterprise-ready video conferencing tool.

-- Zoom: Zoom is booming.
-The platform has become one of the most popular video conferencing solutions for businesses as we navigate our new normal.
-The user interface is attractive and it’s super easy to use.
-Unlike some other platforms, it also allows anyone with a link to the meeting to attend, without having to establish a user account — which can be useful when you’re not sure about the technical capabilities of the people you’re meeting.
+- Zoom: Zoom has become one of the most popular video conferencing solutions for businesses in the post-pandemic world.
+Unlike many other platforms, Zoom allows anyone with a link to the meeting to attend, without having to establish a user account — which can be useful when you’re not sure about the technical capabilities of candidates you’re interviewing.

-- Google Meet: Google Hangouts is great for video calling friends and family but Google Meet’s polished interface and rich line-up of features were created with enterprise customers in mind.
+- Google Meet’s polished interface and rich line-up of features were created with enterprise customers in mind.

 Make a plan